K-Games/Ascension/README.md

 * Volley Renamed to Vortex Bolts
 * New Skill Icons - Power of Will, Flurry
 * Improved standards for Equipment sprite file structure.
+* Fixed a rare bug where Charge not showing visuals.

 ### Server Changes
 * Added batched packet sending.
 Disabled by default.